 Spray-on tan is a great way to get an evenly tanned skin without having to expose yourself to direct sunlight for long periods of time.
 That is why more and more people are turning to spray-on tan as a quick and safer alternative to sun tanning.
 But since spray tanning is an artificial process you have to take some precautions to maintain your golden tan and one of the things you will have to be especially careful about is shaving with a spray tan on.

-If you have recently had your skin spray tanned it is recommended not to shave your skin for at least 12 hours after your tanning session.
-Shaving removes a thin layer of skin cells from your skin and if you do it right after getting a spray tanning session you can remove a significant amount of tan in the process.
+If you recently used skin spray tan it is recommended not to shave your skin for at least 12 hours.
+Shaving removes a thin layer of skin cells from your skin and if you do it right after getting a spray tan you can remove a significant amount of tan in the process.
 Once 12 to 24 hours have passed, the spray tan would have settled into the layer of your skin and you can start shaving without the risk of losing any tan.

 It is a good idea to shave before your spray tan appointment because getting a tan done without a shave can lead to uneven tan in areas of skin that are covered by hair.
 But even after your spray tan has settled into your skin there are some precautions you should take when shaving in order to make your tan last as long as possible.
 In this article, we are going to tell you all about them.